prometheus/prometheus/docs/getting_started.md

 ## Starting Prometheus

-To start Prometheus with your newly created configuration file, change to your Prometheus build directory and run:
+To start Prometheus with your newly created configuration file, change to the directory containing the Prometheus binary and run:

 ```bash
 # Start Prometheus.